-At the end of the study, we will save some of the data in case we need to check it and for future research.
+At the end of the study, we will save some of the data in case we need to check it or need it for future research.
 We will make sure no-one can work out who you are from the reports we write.
 This information pack tells you more about this.